ilfuma88/NES64/readme.md

 -write Doc Comments:
-    (I dont know what you wrote and in 3 days neither u are going to remember what you wrote ) -dont over engineer.
+    (I dont know what you wrote and in 3 days neither u are going to remember what you wrote )

+-writing good comments its easy, if you dont know how to do it learn it.
+(Ai can read good coments and help you better)
+        (ex:
+            worse coment:  """...and updates the network nodes with the streams.""" updates how? wtf does this mean if you dont know the code? better comment: """...and updates the network nodes with the streams that are routed through them.""")

+-dont over engineer.
 Better to write a simple thing twice than write a super complex super nested code (Chat is writing it not u so u can do it twice)

 -make functions statically typed we are all bad at codiong this way its easier to avoid errors but most importantly to debug, because for sure we will have to debug!